oVirt/ovirt-site/source/feature/networklabels.html.md

 The host network configuration can be done by manipulating the network label:

 *   Tagging a network with label will attach that network to all hosts nics which are tagged with that label.
-*   Removing a tag from a network will trigger its removal from all hosts nics which are tagged with that label.
+*   Removing a tag from the network will trigger its removal from all hosts nics which are tagged with that label.
 *   Modifying a network will update all hosts nics which are tagged with that label.

 ### Owner